ar-visions/silver/README.md

 # Silver Programming Language
 C99 objects from module definitions; no globals.
+No casting either

 # object is a generic type.. may use var.
 mod attrib {